 Navigate the Appearance >> Themes >> Add New Theme.
 You can either search for the theme from the WordPress theme directory or upload one from a third-party theme site.
 Once your theme has been installed, click activate to activate your theme.
 The changes are automatically reflected on the website. .
 A theme manages the way all the contents posted on your websites are displayed to the users.

-Themes hold data stored on WordPress and displays on browsers to the users.
+Themes hold data stored on WordPress and display on browsers to the users.

 Theme Editor: The Theme Editor is a simple text editor used in WordPress that is used to edit the WordPress theme.
 It can be found at the Appearance » Editor.
 It allows you to modify WordPress theme files from the admin area.
 You can see the preview of the theme editor in the screenshot below.

-Theme Framework: Theme framework works like a complete package with child themes and other useful customization.
+Theme Framework: Theme framework works like a complete package with child themes and other user customization.

 Theme Options: Theme options help users to edit and make desired changes they want to bring to their websites.